Vivint vs ADT: which home security system is better in 2026?

 |

-Installation | Normally $199, often waived during promotions | User-installed or variable professional installation prices |
+| Installation | Starts at $199, often waived during promotions | User-installed or variable professional installation prices |

 Check out other security system comparisons:

-Simplisafe vs. Ring: personalized home security options compared
+Simplisafe vs Ring: personalized home security options compared

-Simplisafe vs. ADT: comprehensive comparison of key aspects
+Simplisafe vs ADT: comprehensive comparison of key aspects

-Final word on the Vivint vs ADT comparison
+My verdict on Vivint vs ADT

 Vivint is the better choice, in my opinion.
 Although ADT also delivers premium-grade home security systems, I prefer Vivint’s security camera quality, smart home technology, flexible installation choices, and contract-free monitoring services.